JelenaLaakkonen/personaltrainer/README.md

 <!-- TRY IT YOURSELF -->
 ## Try It Yourself
 - [Personal Trainer](https://personaltrainerweb.herokuapp.com/)
+(You might need to refresh the app page a few times because of Heroku :/)
 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
 * [Stack Overflow](https://stackoverflow.com/)